-Business Analyst: Analyze business processes and identify automation opportunities, while updating stakeholders and working with the development team.
+Business Analyst/RPA Consultant: Analyze business processes and identify automation opportunities, while updating stakeholders and working with the development team.

 RPA Technical Writer: Put together technical documentation explaining the RPA program’s implementation and operation.

-Some people working in RPA will join a company to implement RPA solutions internally.
+Some people working in RPA will join a company to implement RPA solutions internally as automation developers.
 Others will work as consultants and outside contractors, helping companies set up and maintain RPA solutions.
 Both on-premise and remote work is possible in RPA.

 Implementing RPA solutions is a team effort.
 There are often many stakeholders.
 Technical teams, for example, will have to work closely alongside business units to identify opportunities and to implement solutions to automate business processes.